zh30/native-translate/README.md

 ## Usage

+### Web Page Translation
-- Open the popup (toolbar icon)
+- **Open the popup** (toolbar icon)
   - Pick a target language
   - Choose the hover modifier (Alt/Control/Shift)
-  - Optionally set “Input target language” for typing translation
+  - Optionally set "Input target language" for typing translation
-  - Click “Translate current page” for full‑page translation
+  - Click "Translate current page" for full‑page translation
-- Hover‑translate: hold the selected modifier and hover a paragraph; a translation is appended under the original
+- **Hover‑translate**: hold the selected modifier and hover a paragraph; a translation is appended under the original
-- Inline input translation: in an input/textarea/contenteditable, press space three times to translate your typed text to the chosen “Input target language”
+- **Inline input translation**: in an input/textarea/contenteditable, press space three times to translate your typed text to the chosen "Input target language"
-- The overlay shows model download and translation progress when needed
+- **Progress overlay**: shows model download and translation progress when needed
-- Special pages (e.g., `chrome://`, some store pages) do not allow script injection
+- **Special pages**: `chrome://`, some store pages do not allow script injection
-- Re‑running full‑page translation clears old inserted translations and re‑inserts with the new target
+- **Re‑running translation**: clears old inserted translations and re‑inserts with the new target

-- Side Panel
+### Side Panel Translation
-  - From the popup, click “Open Side Panel”
+- **Access**: From the popup, click "Open Side Panel"
-  - Type text on the left; choose Source = Auto (default) or a fixed language, and choose target on the right
+- **Free text translation**: Type text on the left; choose Source = Auto (default) or a fixed language, and choose target on the right
-  - Translation runs as you type; the panel first tries local built‑in APIs, then falls back to the content script if not available
+- **Real‑time translation**: runs as you type; the panel first tries local built‑in APIs, then falls back to the content script if not available
+- **EPUB file translation**:
+  - Click the "Upload EPUB" tab
+  - Select an EPUB file from your device
+  - Choose source and target languages
+  - Translation processes chapter by chapter with progress tracking
+  - Automatically downloads the translated EPUB file when complete

 ## Privacy & Security